-Naturopathic medicine is a growing field in the U.S. It is often met with skepticism, however, because it’s considered an alternative form of medicine.
-This characterization can limit practice opportunities and earning potential.
+Naturopathic medicine is a growing field in the U.S. However, it's often met with skepticism because it’s considered an alternative form of medicine.
+This characterization can limit graduate success and earning potential.

-By the time naturopathic doctors have earned their credentials, they will have gone through at least eight years of higher education.
-But the average salary of a naturopathic doctor doesn’t necessarily reflect this level of training.
+By the time a doctor completes their naturopathic medicine degree, they'll have gone through at least eight years of higher education.
+The average salary of a naturopathic doctor doesn’t necessarily reflect this level of training.

-So, is the naturopathic doctor salary worth going to medical school and taking on the additional student loan debt?
+Is the naturopathic doctor salary worth taking on additional naturopathic medical education debt?
 Let’s look at the average salaries across the country and some real-life sample student loan amounts to get a better picture.

 What is a naturopathic doctor?

 Not all states have licensing requirements for naturopathic doctors.
-Currently, only 22 states have laws regulating NDs.
-But other states have pending legislation or are beginning to push for regulation.
+In fact, only about half of the country has laws regulating NDs.
+However, some states have pending legislation or are beginning to push for regulation.

-Because naturopathy is considered an alternative field of medicine, there aren’t as many practitioners out there to provide solid data related to salaries and other financial information.
+Because naturopathy is considered an alternative field of medicine, there aren’t as many practitioners out there to provide solid compensation data.
 Let’s look at a few different sources to see how much NDs can expect to make.

-According to CareerExplorer, however, a naturopathic doctor’s starting salary begins at $40,910, or about $19-$20 per hour.
-And it estimates the national average naturopathic doctor salary is around $73,960.
+According to CareerExplorer, however, a naturopathic doctor’s starting salary begins at $40,910 (or about $19 to $20 per hour).
+It estimates the national average naturopathic doctor salary is around $73,960.

-These naturopathic doctor salary estimates match what Student Loan Planner clients have reported earning: $50,000-$100,000.
-But our consultants have also seen annual earnings get up to $150,000 for highly successful practitioners who work in high-income areas.
+These naturopathic doctor salary estimates combined match what Student Loan Planner® clients have reported earning: $50,000 to $100,000.
+But our consultants have also seen annual earnings get up to $150,000 for highly successful practitioners who work in clinics or have their own private practice in high-income areas.

 Naturopathic physician salary varies by location